Diogo-V/devops-for-all/notes/kubernetes.md

   * *Kubelet runs on each node*.
 Its primary function is to make sure that assigned pods are running on the node.
 It watches for any new Pod assignments for the node.

 * All other components interact with API server and keep watch for changes.
 Most of the coordination in Kubernetes consists of a component writing to the API Server resource that another component is watching.
 The second component will then react to changes almost immediately.

+* *Liveness probe* can be used to confirm whether a container should be running or not.
+If not running, kubernetes will kill the container and restart it